FortinetCloudCSE/FortiDevOps/content/01Cloud101/aws.md

 ![](img/aws-5.png)

-If succesfull, you should see a terminal like interface within your AWS Console.
+If succesful, you should see a terminal like interface within your AWS Console.
 This is where you will be executing different commands throughout this class.

 ![](img/aws-6.png)